 Change the first bullet in 10.31a as follows:

 — Directional beamforming (BF) that does not use an omnidirectional antenna pattern or quasi-omni antenna pattern is a mechanism that is used by a pair of STAs to achieve the necessary link budget for subsequent communication.
 Directional BF training is a bidirectional sequence of BF frame transmissions that uses sector sweep and provides the necessary signaling to allow each STA to determine appropriate antenna system settings for both transmission and reception.
-CMMG STAs follows the same beamforming training rules defined in 10.38 (DMG beamforming).
+CMMG STAs shall follow the same beamforming training rules defined in 10.38 (DMG beamforming).
 BF frame transmitted by a CMMG STA is contained in CMMG PPDU.

 10.37a CDMG AP or PCP clustering